FAQs for Undergraduates

 What do I do if I am accepted in BE but want to transfer to another Engineering department?

 First, you should speak with the Undergraduate Chair from that department, so that you can be sure that you are doing the right thing.
-Second, you need to fill out a form called the Request to Change/Add Curriculum form.
+Second, you need to fill out a the Declare/Update Field of Study Form that can be found on the Path Forms page.

 I thought that I selected the BAS (or BSE) program and now find that I am enrolled in the BSE (or BAS) program.
 How can I fix this?

 Both the BAS and BSE have the same requirements for the first two years, so this is not a major problem and it can be easily fixed.
-Just fill out a Request to Change/Add Curriculum form to make the change.
+Just fill out a Declare/Update Field of Study Form.

 Do I need my own computer?
 What kind of computer should I get?